MichaelMIL/fastapi_icloud_scraper/README.md

 ## About <a name = "about"></a>

-Backed for getting icloud devices locations
+Backed for getting icloud devices locations, statuses, and calendars

 ## Getting Started <a name = "getting_started"></a>